oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 ### SceneGraph.h

 The `SceneGraph` initializes the Embree scene with `rtcNewScene(..)`.
-The Scene Graph then will intialize Embree geometries based on the selected scene. std::map objects are used for lookup tables to find Embree geometry and primitive information when we intersect objects when ray tracing.
+The Scene Graph then will initialize Embree geometries based on the selected scene. std::map objects are used for lookup tables to find Embree geometry and primitive information when we intersect objects when ray tracing.

 ```
 void SceneGraph::init_embree_scene(const RTCDevice device,